No-Agent-2990/wrecker/README.md

 # Operation

-Attach rod segment witrh end effector to slide shaft rod using the hex coupler with a addiotnal nut on each side.
+Attach rod segment with end effector to slide shaft rod using the hex coupler with a additional nut on each side.
 Tight the nuts to lock in place.
 A 3D printable palm wrench is included.

-Plug in power, wait for Wifi to iniitalize and/or connect, and the linear drive to auto-home.
+Plug in power, wait for Wifi to initialize and/or connect, and the linear drive to auto-home.
 ...